Phone-Metal/Awesome-Best-Blogs/README.md

 ## About :

-Don't waste time searching the web for interesting blogs or tutorials, because this list is for you.
+Don't waste time to find interesting web blogs or tutorials because this list is up for you, since people spend 22 percent internet time on blogs.
-Fall In Love With Blogs With The Assistance Of This Unique Unbiased List Of Best Blogs & Insightful Contents Across The Globe, Handpicked.
+Freely Fall In Love With Blogs With the aid of this exclusive list of best blogs & informative content Around The Globe.
 ## License :

 [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/)